Exploration into Translation-Equivariant Image Quantization: Experiments

-\textbf{Data Construction.} To train our \emph{Bi-directional DALL-E}, we generated image captions where syntactic variation was added by changing the order of words, as demonstrated in \cref{fig:dataset_caption}.
-To perform zero-shot-like generation, we applied different constraints between the train and test set, as shown in \cref{fig:dataset_constraint}.
+\textbf{Data Construction.} To carefully explore the advantages of the translation-equivariant image quantizer, we created MNIST-based image-caption pairs, as shown in \Cref{fig:mnist_stage2_testset}.
+First, we sample one to four digits from the original dataset, and randomly place them in four quadrants of the $64 \times 64$ space.
+Note that the original samples have the $28 \times 28$ resolution, so we pad every sample with 2 pixels.
+Then, we created image captions with syntactic variations.
+To perform zero-shot-like generation, we applied different constraints between the train and test set, as shown in \Cref{fig:dataset_constraint}.
 For example, white 0 on the upper left does not exist in the train set, while all 0's in the test set are white and placed in upper left.
-We conjecture that the color constraint will not be as sensitive to translation equivariance as the digit constraint, since the former is less associated with shape.
 In total, we generated 300K samples for train, 3,000 for validation, and 3,000 for test set.
-We call this \emph{Stage 2 Dataset}.
-Illustrated examples can be found in \cref{app:dataset_examples}.

-\textbf{Experiment Setting.} In Stage 2, \emph{Bi-directional DALL-E} has 8 layers, 8 heads, and 64 head dimension.
-We train a BPE tokenizer~\cite{sennrich2015neural} with our \emph{Stage 2 Dataset} to split the text description into subwords with maximum length of 50\footnote{The number of actively used unique subwords is 24.}.
-Adam optimizer~\cite{kingma2014adam} is used with $\beta_1 = 0.9$ and $\beta_2 = 0.99$, with cosine annealing learning rate scheduling~\cite{loshchilov2016sgdr} from $0.0$ to $1.0 \times 10^{-3}$.
-We trained all models for 20 epochs.
-We compare the multimodal generation performance of Bi-directional DALL-E between using vanilla VQGAN (`Baseline') and using \model (`Ours').
+\textbf{Experiment Setting.} Since aliasing occurs during downsampling, we train image quantizers with four different downsampling methods as baselines, including with Blurpool~\cite{zhang2019making}, as blurring before subsampling might be sufficient to anti-alias: \texttt{StridedConv} (SC), \texttt{ConvBlurpool} (CB), \texttt{MaxPool} (MP), and \texttt{MaxBlurpool} (MB).
+Then in Stage 2, similar to DALL-E, The decoder-only Transformer is trained by next-token prediction changing the quantizers pretrained in Stage 1.
+We measure the performance of a generator when TE-VQGAN (Ours) is used and vanilla VQGANs with various downsampling methods are used.
+Experiments in \Cref{sec:exp} were conducted three times with random initialization.